-Positions of Fillers and Drains etc.

-The cab roof lifts up and tilts to the side to give access to some of the fillers.
+Positions of Fillers and Drains etc. The cab roof lifts and tilts to the right-hand side to give access to all fillers.

-The gas inlet valve is in the top of the gas tank at the back of the cab.
-The gas control valve is in the cab, disguised as a handbrake and can be operated through the nearside doorway.
+The gas inlet valve is on the top of the gas tank turret in the front left-hand corner of the cab.
+The gas control valve is in the nearside of the cab and can be operated through the doorway.